braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/refreshing_the_feed.md

 {% tabs %}
 {% tab Swift %}

-In Swift, Content Cards can be refreshed either with a completion handler or with an asynchronous return using the native Swift concurrency APIs.
+In Swift, Content Cards can be refreshed either with an optional completion handler or with an asynchronous return using the native Swift concurrency APIs.

 {% subtabs %}
 {% subtab Completion Handler %}